In this course you will learn to understand the basic concepts and techniques of email and website encryption.

-It is relevant to take our course in DNSSEC in connection with this course.
-The DNSSEC course is on November 14, 2019.
+It is recommendable to take our course in DNSSEC in connection with this course.

 Thomas Steen Rasmussen works for internet provider BornFiber as Unix administrator/security manager/developer.
 He also runs his own one-man business – tyktech.
 He is involved in the DNS censorship service and similar internet activist projects.